📝 Topics Covered

 if __name__ == '__main__':

-Visitor Design Pattern allows adding extra behaviours to entire hierarchies of classes without modifying every class in the hierarchy.
+Visitor allows you to add extra operations or behaviors to entire hierarchies of classes without modifying the existing classes directly.

 class Element: